Bayesian Image Reconstruction using Deep Generative Models: Method

 We use the change of variables to express the probability density function over clean images:

 While the traditional change of variables formula assumes that the function $G$ is invertible, it can be extended to non-invertible\footnote{The supp. section of \cite{cvitkovic2019minimal} presents an excellent introduction to the generalized change of variable theorem.} mappings\cite{cvitkovic2019minimal,krantz2008geometric}.
-In addition, we assume that the jacobian $\diffp{G(w)}{w}$ is constant for all $w$, in order to simplify the derivation later on.
+In addition, we assume that the Jacobian determinant $\left|\diffp{G(w)}{w}\right|$ is constant for all $w$, which is a reasonable assumption in StyleGAN2 due to its path length regularization (see Eq.
+4 in \cite{karras2020analyzing}).

 We now seek to instantiate $p(w)$.
 Since the latent space of StyleGAN2 consists of many vectors $w = [w_1, \dots, w_L]$, where $L=18$ (one for each layer), we need to set meaningful priors for them.
 While StyleGAN2 assumed that all vectors $w_i$ are equal, we slightly relax that assumption but set two priors: (i) a cosine similarity prior similar to PULSE \cite{menon2020pulse} that ensures every pair $w_i$ and $w_j$ are roughly colinear, and (ii) another prior $\mathcal{N}(w_i|\mu, \sigma^2)$ that ensures the $w$ vectors lie in the same region as the vectors used during training.
 We use the following distribution for $p(w)$: